Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Introduction

 where the right hand side denotes the category of twisted bimodules defined in Section \ref{sec:twtensor}.
 This is simply the category of $\cW(T_0)$-$\cW(M)$-bimodules when $\phi=1_M$.
 This category is (weakly) generated by ``twisted Yoneda bimodules'' and we show that a generating set of Lagrangian branes (that look like product type) in $\cW(T_\phi)$ map into twisted Yoneda bimodules.
 The span of twisted Yoneda bimodules is equivalent to the twisted tensor product (in fact, their span can be taken to be the definition of twisted tensor product).
 We then use a version of Yoneda lemma (Lemma \ref{lem:twyoneda}) and a geometric description of Yoneda map (i.e. the unit insertion) to prove fully faithfulness.

 Unfortunately, applying this idea to the definition of wrapped Fukaya categories via quadratic Hamiltonians given in \cite{generation} comes with analytic difficulties.
 We have shown in our thesis \cite{kartalthesis} how to solve these problems.
-However, for this paper we preferred to switch to the definition of wrapped Fukaya categories given in \cite{GPS1}.
-The latter definition does not use Cauchy-Riemann equations with Hamiltonian terms, instead an auxiliary category $\Om(M)$ is defined first and ``wrapping'' is done via an algebraic process called localization.
+However, for this paper we have chosen to switch to the definition of wrapped Fukaya categories given in Ganatra, Pardon and Shende \cite{GPS1}.
+The latter definition does not use Cauchy-Riemann equations with Hamiltonian terms, instead an auxiliary category $\Om(M)$ is defined first and the ``wrapping'' is done via an algebraic process called localization.
 This description realizes wrapped Fukaya categories as a colimit.
 In Section \ref{subsec:algmodify}, we imitate the argument in Section \ref{subsec:defnkunnethearly} for these auxiliary categories.
 It does not give us a fully faithful functor, but it becomes fully faithful after one passes to colimit.

-One still needs to find a class of almost complex structures such that Gromov compactness holds for moduli spaces of pseudo-holomorphic curves in $\wh{\tilde T_0}\times\wh{M}$.
-For this, one has to prevent curves from escaping to \begin{enumerate} \item conical end \item left/right ends of the infinite type domain $\wh{\tilde T_0}$ \end{enumerate} To take care of the first, we use (integrated) maximum principle of \cite{abousei}.
-More precisely, we define a category $\Om^2(T_\phi)$, that is similar to $\Om^{prod}(X\times Y)$ of \cite{GPS2} that is defined using split type almost complex structures on the product. $T_\phi$ is not a product; however, its conical end looks like that of the product and using almost complex structures that are of split type on the conical end suffices for our purposes.
+One still needs to find a class of almost complex structures such that Gromov compactness holds for the moduli spaces of pseudo-holomorphic curves in $\wh{\tilde T_0}\times\wh{M}$.
+For this, one has to prevent the curves from escaping to \begin{enumerate} \item conical end \item left/right ends of the infinite type domain $\wh{\tilde T_0}$ \end{enumerate} To take care of the first, we prefer (integrated) maximum principle of Abouzaid and Seidel \cite{abousei}.
+More precisely, we define a category $\Om^2(T_\phi)$, that is similar to $\Om^{prod}(X\times Y)$ of \cite{GPS2}. $\Om^{prod}(X\times Y)$ is defined using split type almost complex structures on the product. $T_\phi$ is not a product; however, its conical end looks like that of the product and using almost complex structures that are of split type on the conical end suffices for our purposes.
 Second issue is solved by choosing infinitely many annuli on $\tilde T_0$ that are placed periodically.
 We choose our almost complex structures so that each time a curve passes one of these annuli, its energy increases at least by a fixed amount.
 Therefore, a curve with fixed energy cannot cross infinitely many annuli and has to remain in a finite type subdomain of $\wh{\tilde T_0}\times \wh{M}$.

 Therefore, a similar count of ``quilted strips'' gives us a functor